The history of What Kids Are Reading

 Amanda Beckler: From a research perspective, we’ll be comparing students’ reading in fall 2020 to their reading in fall 2019.
 We’re obviously interested in whether students are reading more or less this school year.
 We’re also interested in the difficultly of the books they’re reading now, and how well they’re comprehending what they read.

 2021 also marks the thirty-fifth anniversary of Accelerated Reader.
-In addition to the booklists and the research findings, we’ll profile two schools that are using AR to support distance and hybrid learning this year.
+In addition to the booklists and the research findings, we’ll profile several educators who are using AR to support distance and hybrid learning this year.

 Eric Stickney: Beyond sharing data on student reading, the report’s goal has always been to celebrate books and to encourage students to read for pleasure, both in and out of school.
 We know from prior research that the characteristics of the reading that students do are strong predictors of how much they’ll grow achievement-wise, and the likelihood they’ll be able to understand more complex texts later in school, college, and career.